UtrechtUniversity/awesome-utrecht-university/README.md

 In order to promote open science, Utrecht University has launched the Open Science Programme.
 To add focus to specific topics, there are four tracks within the Programme: Open access, FAIR data and software, Public engagement, Recognition and rewards.
 This repository was created by efforts of the track of FAIR data and software.

+❣️ We are looking for Utrecht University researchers that are interested in helping to maintain this list.
+Please reach out if you would like to assist (see [Contact](#contact))!

 - [Awesome Utrecht University](#awesome-utrecht-university)
   - [About](#about)
   - [Research projects with code](#research-projects-with-code)